vtexdocs/help-center-content/docs/faq/en/why-have-not-orders-been-associated-with-a-list.md

 ---
-title: Why have not orders been associated with a list?
+title: 'Why have not orders been associated with a list?'
 id: 1Ksug2wESM5kpANvTdjJNe
 status: PUBLISHED
 createdAt: 2019-01-29T18:03:47.228Z